Semi-Truck Accidents in New Mexico: An Attorney Explains

 Your claim may be more complex than you think

-Unlike crashes involving two passenger vehicles, semi-trucks accidents can be very complex.
+Unlike crashes involving two cars, semi-trucks accidents can be very complex.
 If other road users were affected, several insurance companies may be involved in a single case.
 Additionally, the cab, trailer, and cargo are insured separately.
 A single semi-truck accident can cost insurance companies millions of dollars in damages, and they’ll stop at nothing to protect their bottom line.

 Furthermore, you may be dealing with a well-funded trucking company that is determined to cover up any wrongdoing on their part.
 Not only will they hire the best attorneys they can find, they’ll launch an investigation using their own team of adjusters.